kienanstewart/alternc-wsgi-py3/README.md

   manner?
 * Are there other steps that should be taken to prevent users applications from interfering with each other?
-* Does it work to create venvs and project code elsewhere and upload via FTP?
 * Is it work considering multi-process daemon setups or more complicated Vhost configurations?